cvano/cvano/README.md

 # Hello, I'm Clay 👨‍💻
   I'm a 3rd year CS student at the University of Michigan.
-This summer I am interning in software development at United Wholesale Mortgage in Pontiac, MI!
+I was a Software Development Intern at United Wholesale Mortgage in Pontiac, MI in Summer 2023.
+Currently looking for Summer 2024 opportunities!

 ## About Me
   🌱 I’m continuing learning C++, and am learning HTML/CSS, Python, and Flask for web development.